src-d/style-analyzer/lookout/style/typos/research/README.md

 For example, it can be N most frequent tokens from the domain, or some dictionary of grammatically correct words.

-- Information about token frequencies in the domain is important for correction quality.
+- Information about token frequencies in the domain is used for candidates ranking.
+It is important for correction quality.
-Frequencies for code identifiers' tokens are available.

 - Model uses fasttext embeddings tuned for the domain.
 They are important for ranking candidates based on the token's context.
 Script for obtaining such embeddings will be published later.